hibernate/hibernate-orm/CONTRIBUTING.md

 the linked page, this also includes:
     * [set up your local git install](https://help.github.com/articles/set-up-git)
     * clone your fork
+* Instruct git to ignore certain commits when using `git blame`.
+From the directory of your local clone, run this: `git config blame.ignoreRevsFile .git-blame-ignore-revs`
 * See the wiki pages for setting up your IDE, whether you use [IntelliJ IDEA](https://hibernate.org/community/contribute/intellij-idea/) or [Eclipse](https://hibernate.org/community/contribute/eclipse-ide/)<sup>(1)</sup>.